Configuring Custom Watch Folder Permissions Policies in the GUI

 The following actions create and delete Watch Folders.
 These actions require that you

-specify the wfd
+specify the wfd resource, as

-.
+arn:watchfolder:wfd:daemon.
 To allow actions on

-Watch Folders as any daemon, use arn:watchfolder:wfd:*
+Watch Folders as any daemon, use arn:watchfolder:wfd:*.

-allowed in order to allow
+PERM_LIST_RESOURCES allowed in order to allow

-.The following actions retrieve Watch Folder configuration and state, update the Watch
+WF_CREATE_WATCHFOLDER or WF_DELETE_WATCHFOLDER.The following actions retrieve Watch Folder configuration and state, update the Watch

 Folder, and retry a Watch Folder drop.
 These actions require that you specify the

-resource, as
+wf resource, as

 To allow actions on any Watch Folders run by any daemon, use

-To allow all Watch Folder actions on all Watch Folders, enter "WF_*"
+To allow all Watch Folder actions on all Watch Folders, enter "WF_*" as

-the action and "arn:watchfolder:wfd:*"
+the action and "arn:watchfolder:wfd:*" as the resource.

 Assigning Node API Users to Policies